S572396/RuizLoans/README.md

 ## Limitations & Future Work
 Limited feature included such as missing credit history, employment data.
 If more time avalable would have included.
-Pedictions thresholds at 80% may not be a good fit for every banks use.
+Predictions thresholds at 80% may not be a good fit for every banks use.